apivideo/api.video-csharp-client/docs/VideosApi.md

 <a name="patchvideosvideoidthumbnail"></a>
 # **pickThumbnail**
-> Video pickThumbnail (string videoId, VideoThumbnailPickPayload videoThumbnailPickPayload = null)
+> Video pickThumbnail (string videoId, VideoThumbnailPickPayload videoThumbnailPickPayload)

 Pick a thumbnail